tekfyl/The500/README.md

 Rod Cutting
 Minimum number of coins required to get desired change
 Total number if ways to get the denomination of coins
+Total number of times pattern appears in a string

 ### Graph
 bfs